Pills

 Bootstrap 5 Pills component

 Responsive pills built with the latest Bootstrap 5.
-Pills are button-like navigation components which can allows users navigate to another pages or switch to another content on the same page.
+Pills or called chips are button-like navigation components which can allows users navigate to another pages or switch to another content on the same page.

 Documentation and examples for pills how to usage and JavaScript plugin.